szw/vim-g/README.md

     :G

-Additionally, you can select words in the visual mode with help of the `Gs` command:
+Additionally, you can select words in the visual mode exactly in the same way.
+Just select words and type `:G`.
+You can also prepend your selection with more clues:

-    :Gs
+    :G function
+    :G ruby

+There is also special command to prepend current filetype automatically named `Gf`:

+    :Gf
+    :Gf strpos
+    :Gf function

 Configuration